 - 45% percent of the class scored 1300 on the SAT or 28 on the ACT or higher.

-- 21 students (32% of the class) earned GPA’s of 4.5 or higher and were awarded the designation of Honor Graduate.
+- 23 students earned GPAs of 4.5 or higher and were awarded the designation of Honor Graduate.

-- They are artists, students who have been movie extras, free-lance photographers, biological illustrators, dancers studying in intensives across the US, and singers who’ve performed in venues all over the globe including St. Peter’s Basilica in Rome, Auschwitz Concentration Camp, and even South Carolina’s Gubernatorial Inauguration.
+- They are artists – students who have been composers, theater apprentices, commercial stars, freelance photographers, dancers performing the famed role of Clara in the Nutcracker, and musicians who wrote, recorded, and released a full-length album.
+They are singers who’ve performed in venues all over the globe including St. Peter’s Basilica in Rome, an international music festival in Germany, and across our great city, even at the South Carolina Gubernatorial Inauguration.